ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 **Functions Being Primitive**

 Functions which are declared inside of a React component are re-declared each time a component is re-evaluated.
 This can lead to issues, especially when they are mentioned inside of a useEffect dependency array.
 This is because after each re-evaluation the function will be re-decalred and hence it is a new function, triggering the dependency array again in an infinite loop.
 Also, if you use the React.memo() to export a component and one of its props is a function it will always re-evaluate dispite having the React.memo() because it sees that the function is new.
 This means you have actually just made your app less optimized because the memo means there is the added storage and comparison of props as well as always re-evaluating anyways.
+But there is a solution.
+And that is...

+**useCallback**

+So, since functions in js are actually objects and therefore reference types, we need a way to store them so that they do not re-declare on every re-evaluation.
+Thankfully, React gives us a hook to deal with this: the useCallback hook. useCallback basically tells React to only re-create the pointer in the stack and not the object in the heap, so that when it compares the "two objects" it is actually just comparing both pointers which are pointing to the same object together.
+Basically it stores the object in Reacts internal storage and always just uses that in the re-renders rather than re-declaring the function again.

+**useCallback Dependencies**

+Dependencies in the dependency array should be the same as they are for useEffect.
+As in any outside values like state that the function depends on should be added in the array.

+When we use useCallback React basically locks in all the values of the variables which we use in our function> rather than saving the variable itself, its saves the value of the variable at the time of the function creation.
+This can be an issue if we, for example, had a piece of state which something was conditionally defined by.
+So in order to have a new snapshot of the function when these important pieces of state change we add them to the dependency array.